rileyjson/Cheetah-Sign/Documentation/Development.md

 ### Running the Backend

 Open your preferred IDE with the ability to compose.
-You should run the "docker-compose" startup option.
-(You can also right click on the docker-compose.yml file and select "compose up".)
+We are using VSCode so you will want to install the [Docker Extension](https://code.visualstudio.com/docs/containers/overview) to run it in the way presented.
+Now you should right click on the docker-compose.yml file and select "compose up".

 ![dockerCompose](./images/dockerCompose.png)

-Docker composing will spin up 3 images:
+Docker compose will spin up 3 images:

 - cheetah.sign.api
 - pgdata